-The English High Court has recently had to decide whether claims against the carrier for misdelivery are subject to the one-year time bar in Article III Rule 6 of the Hague Rules, which states that: “In any event the carrier and the ship shall be discharged from all liability in respect of loss or damage unless suit is brought within one year after delivery of the goods or the date when the goods should have been delivered”.
+The English High Court recently had to decide whether claims against the carrier for misdelivery are subject to the one-year time bar in Article III Rule 6 of the Hague Rules, which states that: “In any event the carrier and the ship shall be discharged from all liability in respect of loss or damage unless suit is brought within one year after delivery of the goods or the date when the goods should have been delivered”.

 The Shipowner (“DSM”) agreed to carry a cargo of bunker fuel from Togo to Benin on the vessel “the Alhani”, shipped by Monjasa.
-The bill of lading included a paramount clause which contractually applied the Hague Rules, and also incorporated an English High Court exclusive jurisdiction clause.
+The bill of lading included a paramount clause that contractually applied the Hague Rules, and also incorporated an English High Court exclusive jurisdiction clause.
 However, on 18 November 2011, the cargo was discharged by ship-to-ship transfer without production of the bill of lading and delivered to a company called Unitaes.

 In April 2012, Monjasa arrested the vessel in Tunisia and commenced substantive proceedings in that jurisdiction.
 DSM challenged jurisdiction, but not by reference to the exclusive jurisdiction clause in the bill of lading.
 The Tunisian court dismissed the substantive claim for lack of jurisdiction, but that decision was still under appeal.

 In February 2017 DSM commenced proceedings in England for negative declaratory relief, and applied for summary judgment, on the basis that any claims of Monjasa against DSM were time-barred under Article III Rule 6 of the Hague Rules.

 The main two questions the court had to decide were:

 - Whether the time bar created by Article III Rule 6 applies to claims where the shipowner has delivered the cargo to a third party without production of the bill of lading; and